Pirates of the South China Coast: History

 Since the late 18th century, with the increase of the population, land annexation was becoming serious day by day.
 Many farmers lost their land, they became brigands or pirates.
 Giang Bình (present-day Jiangping town in Dongxing, Fangchenggang, Guangxi, China) was known as a pirate hotbed at that time.

-In early times, most of Chinese pirates were fishermen.
-They came to Giang Bình by boats to do business, though the private maritime trade was restricted by Chinese government.
-Giang Bình located near China–Vietnam border; it belonged to Vietnam since Lý dynasty, later, it was ceded to China after the end of the Sino-French War.
-Giang Bình was a melting pot of Vietnamese and Chinese, it was a strategically located; however, this area was neglected by Vietnamese government.
+In early times, Chinese pirates were mostly fishermen.
+They came to Giang Bình by boat to do business, though the private maritime trade was restricted by the Chinese government.
+Giang Bình is located near the China–Vietnam border; it belonged to Vietnam since the Lý dynasty, later, it was ceded to China after the end of the Sino-French War.
+Giang Bình was a melting pot of Vietnamese and Chinese, it had a strategic location; however, this area was neglected by the Vietnamese government.

-Tây Sơn Rebellion broke out in Southern Vietnam in 1771.
+The Tây Sơn Rebellion broke out in Southern Vietnam in 1771.
 The rebellion soon swept Nguyễn lords and Trịnh lords out of power.
-Many Chinese pirates were hired and joined the civil war.
-Tập Đình and Lý Tài became generals of Tây Sơn army.
+Many Chinese pirates were hired as mercenaries and joined the civil war.
+Tập Đình and Lý Tài became generals of the Tây Sơn army.
 He Xiwen (Hà Hỉ Văn) became a general of Nguyễn Ánh.

-Nguyễn Huệ, one of Tây Sơn leaders, crowned the Quang Trung Emperor, and defeated the invading Chinese army in 1789.
+Nguyễn Huệ, one of Tây Sơn leaders, became Emperor Quang Trung and defeated the invading Chinese army in 1789.
 After the battle, Huệ reconciled with China, however, he waited for an opportunity to take revenge on China.
 He provided money to Chinese pirates.
 Three prominent pirates, Chen Tianbao, Mo Guanfu and Zheng Qi, were ordered to hire more pirates.
 Since 1790, the number of Chinese pirates grew rapidly.
-Most of them pledged loyalty to Tây Sơn dynasty, and were fully trained.
+Most of them pledged loyalty to the Tây Sơn dynasty, and were fully trained.
 Many pirates were granted official positions.
-They were able to block sea routes, and harassed the coastlines of South China (Guangdong, Fujian, Zhejiang, Jiangsu) frequently.
-Later, they also took part in all important naval battle against Nguyễn Ánh.
+They were able to block sea routes and harassed the coastlines of South China (Guangdong, Fujian, Zhejiang, Jiangsu) frequently.
+Later, they also took part in all important naval battles against Nguyễn Ánh.